EKaroune/The-Open-Archaeobotanist/_posts/2021-03-13-intro-guest-blog.md

 ## How did you become an Open Archaeologist?
-I definitely started off with a frustration at a lack of reproducibility in my own discipline and so started to teach myself about open science through online resources such as watching talks about open science and through the freely available courses on the FOSTER website.
+I definitely started off with a frustration at a lack of reproducibility in my own discipline and so started to teach myself about open science through online resources such as watching talks about open science and through the freely available courses on the [FOSTER](https://www.fosteropenscience.eu/) website.

 I then really wanted to find out what was going on in my own discipline and so I dived into conducting a literature review to look at issues about open access and data sharing.
-That project led to me being involved in the Open Life Science Open Leadership Program and also becoming involved in the Turing Way.
+That project led to me being involved in the [Open Life Science](https://openlifesci.org/) Open Leadership Program and also becoming involved in [The Turing Way](https://the-turing-way.netlify.app/welcome).
 Now my regular day job heavily involves open science skills and promoting open ways of working and I have started to build a community of open practice in my discipline.

 ## What is your biggest frustration at the moment in terms of the adoption of open science practices in archaeology?
 Attitudes around data sharing - I am very happy for my data to be open from it’s point of collection but I know many people don’t hold this same view point.
 I have experience working in another field where data sharing is restricted because it is so sensitive but I do not think this applies routinely to archaeology.
 I think the issue is mostly about ownership of data in archaeology.

-I know there are worries about getting scooped but I think that is a total myth.
-To prevent this from happening you can add a license and digital object identifier (DOI) to any data or other outputs you put in open repositories.
+I know there are worries about getting scooped and this is hard to get past but I think that is a total myth.
+I suggest to prevent this from happening you can add a license and digital object identifier (DOI) to any data or other outputs you put in open repositories.
 This means other researchers can cite your work properly.

 Also being more open about what research you are doing from the start of a project will also prevent scooping because everyone will know what research you are doing.
 If your work is known, with lots of examples of outputs in the public domain, it would be a bit strange if someone tried to do the same thing as you.